July 9, 2020

-Learning theories unpack complex cognitive processes and provide useful mental models for educators to structure and design courses around, while also providing insights on best practice during and after learning experiences.
-However, even for the most experienced educator, navigating through the multitude of learning methodologies out there can be a daunting experience.
-The following summary cuts through some of the complexity to get to focus on the essential components of different learning theories in education, and how this might translate to the classroom or corporate workplace.
+Learning theories unpack complex cognitive processes and provide useful mental models for educators to structure and design courses around, while also providing insights on best practices during and after learning experiences.
+However, even for the most experienced educator, navigating through the theoretical foundations of how students learn and the multitude of learning methodologies out there can be a daunting experience.
+The following summary of the social learning theory diagram cuts through some of the complexity to get to focus on the essential components of different major learning theories in education, and how this might translate to the classroom or corporate workplace.

 How, then, does behaviorism translate to the classroom or corporate training environments?
 Behaviorism confirms that learning is strengthened through repeated action, and therefore, having a systematic routine where knowledge is revisited repeatedly (such as EdApp’s spaced repetition feature), will undoubtedly reinforce learning.